bagustris/speech-recognition-course/M5_Decoding/readme.md

 A weighted finite state automaton (WFSA) is a FSA that assigns a score to every sequence that it accepts.
 Every string that the automaton accepts is mapped to a score.
 A lexical FST might be augmented with weights to encode the relative probability of each word's pronunciation variants.
 A grammar FSA can be augmented with weights to encode the relative probability of the word sequences it represents.

-## The ngram Grammar Transducer, a More Complex Grammar WFST
+## The n-gram Grammar Transducer, a More Complex Grammar WFST

 An ngram language model, such as those developed in Module 4, can be approximately expressed as a WFSA that accepts strings of words, interspersed with special non-word tokens that indicate when the language model context experiences a backoff.
 As an example, we will examine a small part of a transducer that encodes the following ngrams: